 When to start and how often to bath a newborn baby

-You can start bathing your baby as soon as you like – you don’t have to wait until the cord stump falls off – but remember newborns don’t need daily baths.
+You don’t have to wait until the cord stump falls off—but remember newborns don’t need daily baths.
 Some days all you’ll need is a ‘top and tail’ wash.

 How to do a ‘top and tail’ wash on baby

-- Make sure you have everything you need: bowl of warm water, facewasher/flannel or cotton wool, clean clothes, clean nappy and nappy changing equipment.
+- Make sure you have everything you need: bowl of warm water, face washer/flannel, clean clothes, clean nappy and nappy changing equipment.

-- Use a new cotton wool ball (or clean corner of the facewasher) to wipe the other eye.
+- Use another corner of the face washer to wipe the other eye.

 - Wipe over and behind baby’s ears.

-- Wipe baby’s face and neck – try to get in the creases as this is where dirt can build up.
+- Wipe baby’s face and neck—try to get in the creases as this is where moisture from any positing can build up.

 - Remove the bottom half of baby’s clothes and take off the nappy (if they’re dirty, use your wipes to clean away the mess).
-Wash baby’s bottom and genitals with the facewasher.
-Remember NOT to try to pull back a boy’s foreskin and only wash the outside of a girl’s genitals.
+Wash baby’s bottom and genitals with the face washer.
+Remember NOT to try to pull back a boy’s foreskin (until they are two years old) and only wash the outside of a girl’s genitals.
+No need to poke around too much.
+It is normal for little girls to have some secretions, you don’t need to wipe too vigorously.

 - Dry the area thoroughly and maybe let baby have a little kick before putting on clothes and a new nappy!